estark37/estark37.github.io/_posts/2021-04-28-the-fundamental-laws-of-private-information-retrieval.md

-necessary to achieve information-theoretic security efficiently, (b) single-server computational security can be constructed in a black-box way from a two server information-theoretic scheme, (c) multiple servers are needed to reduce communication, but adding more than two servers doesn’t necessarily reduce communication further, and (d) an offline phase is needed to reduce server computation.
+necessary to achieve information-theoretic security efficiently, (b) single-server computational security can be constructed in a black-box way from a two server information-theoretic scheme, (c) multiple servers are needed to reduce communication for information theoretic security, but adding more than two servers doesn’t necessarily reduce communication further, and (d) an offline phase is needed to reduce server computation.
 Wphew!
 Now that I’ve gotten nerd-sniped by all that, maybe someday I will write the blog post I intended to write, of which PIR was just a small part.

-<small><i>Thanks to Lea Kissner and Joe Hall for giving me feedback on this post!</i></small>
+<small><i>Thanks to Lea Kissner, Joe Hall, and Chelsea Komlo for giving me
+feedback on this post!</i></small>